Skip to main content

 If assistant coaching is your first step

 If you are not ready for the full coaching pathway yet, start with how to become an assistant boxing coach in the UK.
-It explains Level 1, supervision, safeguarding and the difference between helping in a club and coaching independently.
+Read it with the same distinction in mind: ABA and England Boxing are separate amateur systems, and the correct first step depends on the club you are joining.

 If you are also thinking about boxing as work, read how much money do boxers make in the UK?.